 Before you go abroad, find out what kinds of legal rights LGBTQ+ persons have in your host country.
 For example, in some countries, homosexuality is illegal.
 You’ll also want to research what kinds of behavior are appropriate for friendship and dating.
 Two people of the same gender kissing or holding hands often has a different meaning abroad, so it's important to recognize that this does not necessarily reflect a romantic relationship.

 No matter where you go, you will encounter different ideologies and will have to adapt to different customs while you are abroad.
 Some students find it is necessary to hide their sexual orientation for safety reasons, while others feel free to express their sexual identity openly.
 In addition, discussing sexuality is taboo in some cultures, while in others it is acceptable.

-Become informed and be aware of the attitudes, customs, and laws of your host country.
-Keep them in mind so you can have a safe and rewarding experience abroad.Must Ask Questions for LGBT Students:
+Be informed and be aware of the attitudes, customs, and laws of your host country.
+Confide in people who you can trust, and establish a healthy relationship with others who can support you, help you feel safe, and make sure you have a rewarding experience abroad.

 “I wanted to study Arabic in order to connect with my family, history, religion, and culture.
 I previously lived and worked in an Arabic-speaking country and wanted to learn Arabic more formally in order to maintain personal and professional...”